Behavioral finance FAQ / Glossary (Noise)

 Engine purr

-Noise is a minor, slightly noticeable but common type of events,
+Noise is a minor but common information / events, the ordinary

-due to the ordinary vibration of a system, which is poor in real information
+vibration of a system, a phenomenon which is poor in real new

 The "Sound of silence" as the song says.